iiievan/nrf52_libraries/README.md

 # nrf52_libraries
-useful lybraries for nrf52 chips on c++
+useful libraries for nrf52 chips on c++